Most press releases don’t get published.

 After working for almost two decades at Toronto newspapers, here’s what I’ve learned about press releases:

-• Many businesses and PR agencies forget that a press release is supposed to contain interesting and timely information for the public and not thinly disguised advertising.
+• Many businesses and PR agencies forget that a press release is supposed to contain interesting and timely information for the public and not be thinly disguised advertising.

 • A release with a headline of just “Photo Opportunity!!” is usually thrown out.
 It’s a given that such a release will have no news value and the photo-op will be a lame event.